 ABC Limited prepares its budget through Top-down Approach.
-The management, to increase the overall profitability of the organization sets a target for the sales team to sell 12000 units at a lower price for the year.
-However, the production unit does not have the capacity to produce 12000 units in a year and this may lead to a day to day clash between sales and production.
-If the management would have taken inputs from the production unit too this situation would not have arisen.
+The management, to increase the overall profitability of the organization, sets a target for the sales team to sell 12000 units at a lower price for the year.
+However, the production unit cannot produce 12000 units in a year, and this may lead to a day to day clash between sales and production.
+If the management had taken inputs from the production unit too, this situation would not have arisen.
 On the other hand, the sales team has if achieved the target, they will expect a raise or incentive for their order book even though the same was not delivered due to lower production.
 The management may have to bear this cost without any addition in the top line.

 The bottom-up approach begins by identifying the different operations and tasks performed by the organization.
-Each unit of the organization shall disclose the resources and funds required by them in their individual budgets.
-The finance department then consolidates the funding requirement of the entire organization and the HR department shall consolidate the resources required.
+Each unit of the organization shall disclose the resources and funds required by them in their budgets.
+The finance department then consolidates the funding requirement of the entire organization, and the HR department shall consolidate the resources needed.
 The combined budget shall be put up to the management for the approval.

 - Managers from their past experiences and their involvement in the day to day business shall prepare a budget for the forthcoming period.
-They have been asked by the management for setting their own targets with regard to revenue as well as cost.
+The management has asked them to set their targets concerning revenue as well as cost.

-- Managers are expected to take into account market conditions and margin pressures and help it to make more realistic.
+- Managers are expected to take into account market conditions and margin pressures and help them to make it more realistic.

 - Managers are expected to go beyond the internal environment and consider the external influencers as well.

 - Managers then put the budget to the management for their review and approval.
-It shall have an explanation for each and every item and if there is a major variance from the previous period budget, that should be highlighted to the management with the explanation.
+It shall have an explanation for every item, and if there is a significant variance from the previous period budget, that should be highlighted to the management with the explanation.